novuhq/mongo-to-D2/readme.md

 $ node index "mongodb://localhost:27017"
 ```

+## Database Setup

+Do to mongo having no actual relational data in the database,
+we have to rely on naming to set up our correlation.
+For example, if we have a collection named "templates" and a document links to its id
+then we expect the document to contain a field called "_templateId".

 ## Future

 We will look in the future to move this tool to a npm distributed cli tool for better maintainability